Hong Kong profile - Media

 BBC World Service is carried overnight by RTHK's Radio 4 FM network.
 RTHK ended a 24-hour relay in 2017 to make way for a Chinese state radio network.

 Multitude of papers

-Hong Kong has long been a major centre for print journalism and has a vibrant newspaper industry.
+Hong Kong has long been a major centre for print journalism.
 Local papers are known for their political leanings, with most being either pro-Beijing or pro-democracy.

-There are scores of Chinese-language titles and a handful of English-language dailies.
+There are scores of Chinese-language dailies and a handful of English-language titles.

-E-commerce giant Alibaba owns the prominent English-language title South China Morning Post.
+E-commerce giant Alibaba owns the prominent English-language South China Morning Post.